i-pi/i-pi/docs/src/introduction.rst

-Since i-PI is designed to be used with a wide range of codes and platforms, it has to rely on a simple and robust method for communicating between the server and client.
+Since i-PI is designed to be used with a wide range of codes and platforms, it has to rely on a simple and robust method for communicating between the server and the client.
 Even though other choices are possible, and it should be relatively simple to implement other means of communication, the preferred approach relies on sockets as the underlying infrastructure.
 Both Internet and Unix domain sockets can be
-used: the latter allow for fast communication on a single node, whereas the former make it possible to realise a distributed computing paradigm, with clients running on different nodes or even on different HPC facilities.
-In order to facilitate implementation of the socket communication in client codes, a simple set of C wrappers to the standard libraries socket implementation is provided as part of the i-PI distribution, that can be used in any programming language that can be
+used: the latter allows for fast communication on a single node, whereas the former makes it possible to realise a distributed computing paradigm, with clients running on different nodes or even on different HPC facilities.
+In order to facilitate the implementation of the socket communication in client codes, a simple set of C wrappers to the standard libraries socket implementation is provided as part of the i-PI distribution, that can be used in any programming language that can be